Gabriel Agostini

 Architecture and Urban Planning through Art and Fiction:

-• Still looking at modernism (and Brasília!), I discuss the dissonances between the British architectural collective Archigram and modernist town planning in my essay The Life of Yellowing Papers, focusing on the meaning of participatory urbanism in both art and real life.
+• Still looking at modernism (and Brasília!), I discuss the dissonances between the British architectural collective Archigram and modernist town planning in my essay The Life of Yellowing Papers .

 • Continuing on the theme of British literature and architecture, I use spatial analysis and GIS to study movement in B.S.
 Johnson's brutalist novel Albert Angelo as detailed in the essay OH, FUCK ALL THIS WALKING!
-The Metafictional Geography of Movement in Albert Angelo.
-Hey, it wouldn't be brutalist enough if I didn't include the whole, uncensored, raw expletive here!
+The Metafictional Geography of Movement in Albert Angelo .

 Cat

 Mezcal is my adorable yet sometimes grudgy cat.
-Check out pictures of him.
+Check out some pictures of him.

 Cocktails